 - If you would like, please incorporate your signature into your design.

 All entries will be voted upon by a committee of judges comprised of members of our Creativity and Parkinson’s Project as well as past T-Shirt Design Contest winners.
-After this committee selects our five finalists, the general public will vote for the winning design on PDF’s website.
-The winning design will be announced in late February 2016 and be featured on a t-shirt offered on PDF’s online store.
+After this committee selects our five finalists, the general public votes for the winning design on PDF’s website.

 The winner will receive up to 10 complimentary t-shirts to share with their friends and family.
 The winner’s full name, personal story and photograph will be shared on PDF's website, print materials and with local media in the winner’s community.
 Please note: individuals with privacy concerns (those who prefer to avoid publicity) may choose alternative ways to get involved in Parkinson’s Awareness Month.